Aditya-2005-ai/Petpair.c/README.md

 # PetPair

 ## Overview
 PetPair is a C program designed to manage pet adoption records and user interactions in an animal shelter system.
-It provides functionalities for both regular users and administrators to search for pets, add or remove pets, and adopt pets. users can input the attributes they want in a pet and the program will return closest matches based on the user's input.
+It provides functionalities for both regular users and administrators to search for pets, add or remove pets, and adopt pets. users can input the attributes they want in a pet (species, breed, age, activity levels) and the program will return closest matches based on the user's input.

 ## Features
 - **Regular User Menu:**